 General administrative expenses, personnel expenses, amortization and depreciation

-The Bank's general administrative expenses for the period from 1 January to 31 December 2016 (including amortization/depreciation) went up by PLN 98,204 thousand, i.e. 5.8%, year-on-year.
-Both in 2015 and 2016, the merger processes affected the expense level:
+The Capital Group's general administrative expenses for 2016 went up by PLN 163,213 thousand, i.e. 9.5% in comparison with 2015.
+This was mainly due to the merger and integration costs: